FLAMEGPU/docs/flamegpu/api.rst

     void sort_*agent*_default(void (*generate_key_value_pairs)(unsigned int* keys, unsigned int* values, xmachine_memory_*agent*_list* agents))

 The function takes as an argument a function pointer to a GPU `__global__` function.
 This function it points to takes two unsigned int arrays in which it will store the resulting key and value data, and `xmachine_memory_*agent*_list` which contains a structure of arrays of the agent.
-This type is generated dynamically depending on the agent variables defined in the XML model file (section \ref{sec:231}).
+This type is generated dynamically depending on the agent variables defined in the XML model file ( :ref:`Agent Memory` ).
 For an agent with two float variables `x` and `y`, it has the following structure:

 .. code-block:: c
    :linenos: